voidranjer/higgs-audio/team09/llm.md

   """
   [walter] The train is bustling with activity as passengers settle into their compartments.
 The rhythmic clatter of the wheels on the tracks creates a soothing backdrop, but there's an undercurrent of tension in the air.
   """
 - Do not generate any instruction lines without an associated character_id.
-Use "[walter]" if you have to provide instruction.
+Use a "[walter]" voice line if you have to provide instruction.
-- Do not include any non-voice lines or verbs, like "[pastor] (throws hands up) Oh no!".
+- Do not include any non-voice lines or verbs.
+For example, do not use this: "[pastor] (throws hands up) Oh no!".
+- Instead, do: "[pastor] Oh no!". (omit the "(throws hands up)").
+- Use underscores to convey emphasis.
+For example, "[liam] This is _serious_ business, Murdock."

+# Examples

+Incorrect:
+"""
+cutting in Ahmed says: We don't have time for this.
+Where is the will?
+Where is the money?
+What do you do, Murdock?
+"""

+Correct:
+"""
+[liam] This is _serious_ business, Murdock.
+If we don't find the killer by midnight- [ahmed] We _don't_ have time for this.
+Where is the will?
+Where is the money?
+[walter] What do you do, Murdock?
+"""

 # Special Notes